Tymotey/testSVGator/README.md

 Folder: `test_files` contains files I used for testing

-For Start:
-`npm install -g win-node-env`
+For Start run `npm run build-only` first

 I used: